 4. DISPOSABLE VERSUS REUSABLE

 Menstrual discs are disposable so you don’t have to wash or boil it after you use it.
 The average woman uses 8 discs per cycle.
-Menstrual cups must be washed and rinsed before each use, and it is suggested to clean them using special soaps that won’t damage the silicone.
-It is also recommended that you boil your menstrual cup every month to disinfect it.
+Menstrual cups must be washed and rinsed before each use, and it is suggested to clean them using oil-free and fragrance-freesoaps.
+It is also recommended that you boil your menstrual cup after every cycle to disinfect it.

 5. WEAR DURING SEX